Quick Answer

 Phase 4: Payment Workflows That Chase Themselves

-Cash flow kills more growing businesses than lack of work.
+Let me tell you, cash flow kills more growing businesses than lack of work.
+I saw this first-hand at Elite Heating and Plumbing, and it is even more pronounced in solar where material costs are higher.
 A solar installation might cost £12,000, but if you are waiting 60 days for payment while paying your teams, buying materials, and covering van costs, growth becomes impossible.
 The solution is a structured payment workflow that collects money at every stage.

 The Three-Stage Payment Model